There is an ongoing debate whether it makes sense to buy a life insurance for the kids.

 Diseases of the digestive system, lungs, heart, and kidney are the top causes of death of young Filipinos.
 According to Ageas Protect, children’s critical illness claims came next to claims due to cancer in 2013.

-Life insurance then is an option if you are worried that your child might have a high chance of getting seriously ill.
+Insurance then is an option just in case child might have a high chance of getting seriously ill.

-Because a sick child in the family demands time and attention especially when recovery is slow, it can address healthcare costs and loss of income because you are unable to report to work or you decided to quit.
+Because a sick child in the family demands time and attention especially when recovery is slow, then an insurance cover can address healthcare costs and loss of income because parents and guardians are unable to report to work or decided to quit.

 According to the Department of Health, more deaths occurred among infants who are 28 days old and younger in a group of children who are new-born to one-year-old.